 Trans/Queer/Woman: Theory and Politics

 Transfeminine lives are often seen as having, in and of themselves, political consequences, theoretical limits, and some kind of relation to a ‘beyond’ of gender.
-While former sports celebrity Caitlyn Jenner has come to stand for the notion that ‘transgender’ is now a “respectable” identity, Olympic gold-star medalist Caster Semenya, despite not being transgender, is now caught up in a fraught and ugly fracas over the question of “what is a woman?”
-Some debates within both feminist and queer thought ask: How stable is the LGBTQ acronym as a concept?
+While former sports celebrity Caitlyn Jenner came to stand for the notion that ‘transgender’ is now a “respectable” identity, Olympic gold-star medalist Caster Semenya, despite not being transgender, got caught up in a fraught and ugly fracas over the question of “what is a woman?”
+Some related debates within both feminist and queer thought ask: How stable is the LGBTQ acronym as a concept?
 While some strains of feminism seek to exclude trans lives from a definition of womanhood on the grounds of “gender realism,” others explicitly reject any kind of gender naturalization.
 Similarly, some openly apolitical or conservative ‘queer’ and gay rights discourses question whether trans lives fit within a program of assimilation and advancement, while others claim that a structural transsexuality lies at the center of a politically-charged “gay communism” that unites queer theory with a critique of capitalism.
 In this context, theorists continue to differ on matters such as: the continued relevance of “queer” as a rubric, the utility of the figure of the “post-transsexual”; and the relation of trans embodiment to normativity, gender nonconformity, and the gender binary.
 Some have announced (already!) “the end of trans studies.”
 How can we understand, parse, and adjudicate these conflicting and overlapping questions?